Maths

 - solve problems, including doubling, halving and sharing.

 We aim daily for short adult-led focused inputs which can either be for the whole class or groups.
-This does not have to be formal and can include number rhymes, songs, and games as well as suggested prompts for learning from WRM.
+This does not have to be formal and can include number rhymes, songs, and games as well as suggested prompts for learning from White Rose Maths.
 The children also have regular opportunities to practise their counting and subitising skills and revisit prior learning.

 These inputs can be followed up with short adult-led activities 2/3 times each week.
 Opportunities to practise new skills through play are encouraged in different areas of the provision either independently or with adult support.